yuygfgg/Vapoursynth-llvmexpr/docs/specification.md

   - Accesses a pixel at an absolute coordinate. `absX` and `absY` can be computed by expressions.
 This is more flexible but potentially slower.
   - **Example:** `X 2 / Y x[]` reads the pixel at half the current X coordinate from the first clip.

+**Warning:** Pixel Accesses may not be vectorized by the JIT compiler, causing severe performance degradation.

 > Note: `X 2 + Y 3 - x[]` is equal to `x[2,-3]`.

 #### **3.6.
 Bitwise Operators**